PacificBiosciences/sawfish/docs/user_guide.md

     sawfish joint-call --threads 16 --sample HG004_discover_dir --sample HG003_discover_dir --sample HG002_discover_dir --output-dir HG002_trio_joint_call_dir

 The final joint calling output can be found in `HG002_trio_joint_call_dir/genotyped.sv.vcf.gz`.
-See the (Output)[] section below for detailed discussion of the output VCF contents.
+See the (outputs)[#outputs] section below for detailed discussion of the output VCF contents.

 Just as in the single-sample case, note that the reference fasta and all 3 sample bams specified in the `discover` steps are still used in the subsequent `joint-call` step, but they don't need to be specified on the command-line, since their paths are recorded in the metadata of each discover output data.